- First marking period:

 -

-(wheel and/or hand-built) and combine them to into a single project.
+(wheel and/or hand-built) and combine them to into a single (cohesive)

-Examples will be discussed and viewed during class
+Examples will be discussed and viewed in class.

 All students must select a presentation topic prior to the end of the